coderanger/coderanger.net/content/posts/heroku-cffi.md

 Then just put the Python libraries you need in the normal requirements.txt.

-If you are building CFFI for Cryptography, no additional configuration should be required.
+If you are installing Cryptography, no additional configuration should be required.

 ----